paulfioravanti/paulfioravanti.github.io/_posts/2018-05-10-runtime-language-switching-in-elm.md

             [ text "Vertically centering things in css is easy!" ]
 ```

-I think that putting Tachyons classes in lists like this makes them easy to
+I think that putting Tachyons classes in lists like this makes them easier to
-scan and maintain, but also has the side effect of making function definitions
+scan and maintain, but it also has the side effect of making function
-really long, so here we have split out the content across three different
+definitions really long, so here we have split out the content across three
-smaller functions.
+different smaller functions.

 Using utility-based CSS frameworks like Tachyons and [Tailwind][] can seem
 daunting at first, what with all the mnemonics that you seem to have to
 commit to memory, so I always keep [Tachyons' Table of Styles][] open in a
-browser tab for quick reference.
+browser tab for quick reference, and if this is your first look at Tachyons, I
+would recommend you do as well.

 Anyway, your page should now look like the following screen shot: